 Keep in mind that the NFT is only a representation of what you’re buying.
 House deeds and car titles work in a similar way — no one drives their car into the DMV lobby, since showing a vehicle title works just as well.

-And it gets even better.
-Because unlike deeds and titles, NFTs can represent virtually anything – a car, an NBA highlight reel, or even a GIF image of a pop-tart cat flying through space.
-If it’s a unique item that you can lay a legitimate claim to, you can create an NFT for it and make money trading it.
+Unlike deeds and titles, NFTs can represent virtually anything – a music clip, an NBA highlight reel, or even a GIF image of a pop-tart cat flying through space.
+Even real world items are now tradeable via NFTs.
+As long as it’s a uniquely identifiable asset, you can turn it into an NFT.

 Are NFTs Good Investments?